johnoos/joco-music-theory-repo-doc/_includes/01-docn-mkt-reqs-arch-tools.md

 Browser: Firefox with its developer support (Chrome is too resource intensive, and Safari ecosystem of extensions is limited and not free)

 Hosting: Google Cloud - it's easy to use and one of the cheapest options
-Github Pages is technically also an option, but it is github-branded and on the radar of a worldwide developer community.
+Github Pages is not an option as it is tightly integrated with the other github functions and displays a link to the 'development code'.

 Coding language: react.js
 React.js is based on node.js with all the associated benefits of server-side rendering (SSR).
 It is also part of an ecosystem of web UI component suppliers.
 It strikes a good balance between prebuilt components (typical of static content tools) and a powerful dynamic content language.
 React.js components are used at two levels: to create web page structure (structural components) and for content (content components).
 An external sidebar menu component is used to select the content that is display in a vertically scrollable content pane characteristic of a single page application (SPA).
 The responsive web design (RWD) principle is adhered to in a way that targets the standard laptop screen size.
 Rendering on a mobile device is possible but not optimal.